LATIN AMERICAN PALEO COOKING!

 combinations of meats/fillings/breads/ pastry shells/ condiments/marinaded.
 It is written to empower the reader to try new combinations!

 This recipe: I made this one night when I was in a rush, super hungry and didn’t even have much in the house.
-But man, it was delcious.
+But man, it was delicious.
 Juicy and super fast to prepare.
-Definitely one that will be made again and again in my house!
-There are mine, one didn’t make the picture, lol we ate it too fast!
+Definitely, one that will be made again and again in my house!
+There is mine, one didn’t make the picture, lol we ate it too fast!

 - tbsp (10 g) minced garlic

 - 2 tsp (2 g) minced fresh oregano, or 1 tsp (2 g) dried